xcp-ng/xcp-ng-org/docs/appendix/answerfile.md

 #### Guest disks

-Specifies additional devices to be included in the local SR.
+Specifies additional devices to be included in the local <abbr title="Storage Repository">SR</abbr>.

 ```xml
   <guest-disks>